 In all Scouting activities, safety must come first.
 In and through the challenges, fun, and rewards that go hand in hand with Pioneering, there can be no substitute for prudent behavior and common sense.
 As you begin your pioneering activities, safety must be your first consideration.
-The following safety points are some that you and your group should keep in mind:

 1) Before and after each use, check all equipment, ropes, poles, tools, and hardware to ensure they are in good working condition.

 2) All equipment should be treated with respect and used appropriately for its intended purpose.

 3) Appoint a safety officer who, along with the rest of the group, should constantly check the work site to keep it clean of debris.
 Equipment should be kept in an organized fashion before, during, and after its use.
 Use flagging tape to mark all guylines.

 4) During the construction of a project, only one person should give instructions and signals.